-There are two GLAN ports (JLAN1/2) on the serverboard.
+The LAN ports are located on the IO back panel on the motherboard.
 Each Ethernet LAN port has two LEDs.
-The Yellow LED on the right indicates connection and activity.
-The Link LED on the left side may be green, amber or off to indicate the speed of the connection.
+The yellow LED indicates activity.
+The Link LED on the left side of the LAN port may be green, amber or off to indicate the speed of the connection.
 See the tables at right for more information.

 ME Mode Select Jumper Settings

 Jumper Setting Definition

-Pins 1-2 Normal (Default)
+1-2 Normal (Default)

-Pins 2-3 Manufacture Mode
+2-3 Manufacture Mode